-How concerned are you about companies collecting your personal data?
+How concerned are you about companies collecting your data?
 This isn’t a new concern.
-In fact, it’s been almost eight years since Edward Snowden’s release of materials detailing the sharing of personal data by companies like Facebook, Google, and Apple with the NSA.
+It’s been almost eight years since Edward Snowden’s release of materials detailing the sharing of personal data by companies like Facebook, Google, and Apple with the NSA.

 It’s common to see people take action on this concern.
-Hacker News regularly sees first-page articles about individuals who go through the effort of self-hosting digital products like email avoid sharing their data.
+Hacker News regularly sees first-page articles about individuals who go through self-hosting digital products like email avoid sharing their data.

 Consumer-facing products like Gmail, Amazon, and others come to mind first when we think about personal data privacy.
 It’s easy to look past other companies that also collect vast amounts of personal data but don’t have consumer-facing products.

-We don’t often think of B2B companies in terms of privacy because they operate in the background relative to the customer experience, selling services to B2C companies.
+We don’t often think of B2B companies regarding privacy because they operate in the background relative to the customer experience, selling services to B2C companies.
 From marketing to analytics to CRM and more, there are many B2B services used by B2C companies to understand and deliver their customer experience.

 When many people think of Adobe, they think of design tools like Photoshop and, of course, the ubiquitous Acrobat PDF reader.
 But Adobe also has a $6 billion marketing cloud business that has been one of the major drivers of their stock price.
 Hundreds of B2C companies, from Nike to Virgin Airlines, use the Adobe Marketing Cloud suite of products.